Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning: Method

 \section{Method}

-We start by illustrating the proposed unified representation for proteins and small molecules in \textsection~\ref{sec:repr}.
+We start by illustrating the proposed unified representation for molecules in \textsection~\ref{sec:repr}.
 Then we introduce GET in \textsection~\ref{sec:model}.
 Each layer of GET consists of the three types of E(3)-equivariant modules: a bilevel attention module, a feed-forward module, and a layer normalization after each previous module.
-The overall concepts are depicted in Figure~\ref{fig:overview}.
+The overall concepts are depicted in Figure~\ref{fig:overview} and the detailed scheme is presented in Appendix~\ref{app:model}.